 Knowing this, do you really want that deep fried chicken wing?

 All of these toxins are different, but they share a few common mechanisms that derail your health and performance.
 They all damage your mitochondria and deplete your glutathione levels.

-As Danny Roddy and Ray Peat have writen, when cells aren’t able to process oxygen efficiently, or don’t have enough oxygen, they switch from oxidation to glycolysis, which is far less efficient.
+As Danny Roddy and Ray Peat have written, when cells aren’t able to process oxygen efficiently or don’t have enough oxygen, they switch from oxidation to glycolysis, which is far less efficient.
 This process also produces lactic acid, which places stress on your liver.
-This can kick start a dangerous cycle where toxins damage your cells, which decreases liver function, which impairs your ability to remove toxins.
+This can kick-start a dangerous cycle where toxins damage your cells, which decreases liver function, which impairs your ability to remove toxins.

 These toxins deplete your body of glutathione, which can place another stressor on your liver, and makes this cycle even worse.
 Glutathione depletion also decreases your cognitive performance, as glutathione is needed to shield your brain from inflammatory agents and other toxins.

 These are some of the reasons I recommend breathing exercises and supplemental glutathione.

 HNE, MDA, acrolein, and glyoxal are toxins produced from either eating a bad overall diet, too much protein (even the good kinds), and overcooked proteins and meats.
 Here are three steps to countering these problems:

 - Eat the Bulletproof Diet.
 This minimizes your intake of polyunsaturated fats, oxidized fats, denatured proteins, and other toxins that cause inflammation, which makes more of these toxins.

 - Eat more fat.
 Follow the macronutrient guidelines from the Bulletproof Diet and aim for around 60-80% of your calories from high-quality fats and oils.
 Also, read the upcoming series on protein restriction and longevity for even more details.